kpavery/System-Fo/README.md

 `typechecker.scala` contains the System Fo type checker.
 This is the main interest of the implementation.

 `tests/` is a folder containing a few fairly simple test cases to demonstrate the type checker.
-`tests/affine.fo` demonstrates the use of affine types for function parameters.
+`tests/unrestricted.fo` demonstrates the use of unrestricted types for function parameters.
 `tests/badargument.fo` demonstates a type error when a lambda function argument has an incorrect type.
 `tests/call-nonfunction.fo` demonstrates a type error when a non-function is applied to an argument.
-`tests/curry.fo` demonstrates affine function currying.
+`tests/curry.fo` demonstrates unrestricted function currying.
 `tests/duplicate.fo` demonstrates a type error when a name is used more than once.
-`tests/linear-mixed.fo` demonstrates a type error when linear and affine types are mixed in a way which violates the typing rules.
+`tests/linear-mixed.fo` demonstrates a type error when linear and unrestricted types are mixed in a way which violates the typing rules.
 `tests/linear-ordered.fo` demonstrates a type error when an unrestricted variable is used without using all linear variables first.
 `tests/linear-simple.fo` demonstrates a linear (consuming) generic identity function.
 `tests/linear-twice.fo` demonstrates a type error when using a linearly typed variable twice.
 `tests/linear-unused.fo` demonstrates a type error when applying a function without using a linearly typed variable.
-`tests/simple.fo` demonstrates an affine (non-consuming) generic identity function.
+`tests/simple.fo` demonstrates an unrestricted (non-consuming) generic identity function.
 `tests/tapp.fo` demonstrates type application.
 `tests/type.fo` demonstrates more complicated parameter types and type application combined.